Utilize este identificador para referenciar este registo: http://hdl.handle.net/10071/30545

 COVID-19

-Resumo: The present study aimed to understand the training transfer to an extreme working context, through the analysis of variables related to the training design (e.g., leader’s and colleague’s support), the individual’s characteristics (e.g., adaptability), and the work environment (e.g., the opportunity to transfer the acquired knowledge).
-Specifically, we intended to (1) analyze the mediating role of motivation to transfer in the relationship between the perceived support from the supervisor and colleagues and performance, and (2) between adaptability and performance in an extreme context.
-To do so, training about the new safety rules regarding the pandemic crisis of COVID-19 was implemented in a healthcare institution.
-It consisted of three sessions (each with one hour of training) regarding procedures, rules, and safety norms.
-Overall, 291 healthcare workers participated in the study and answered an online questionnaire one week after the training completion.
-The results showed that the motivation to transfer had a significant indirect effect on the relationship between colleagues’ and supervisors’ support and performance and between adaptability and performance.
-Additionally, complementary analyzes showed that the mediations depended on the levels of self-efficacy, in such a way that the indirect relationships were stronger when self-efficacy was higher.
+Resumo: Purpose The present study used the job-demands and resources (JD-R) framework to understand how the training is transferred to an extreme working context through the analysis of job and personal resources (social support from the leader and colleagues and adaptability).
+Specifically, the authors tested the mediating role of motivation to transfer in the relationship (1) between the perceived support from the supervisor and colleagues and performance after training and (2) between adaptability and performance in an extreme context of the pandemic crisis – the first peak of COVID-19 in Portugal.
+Further, an inspection of the factors that predicted knowledge transfer and adaptability under an extreme context was carried out.
+Design/methodology/approach To do so, necessary training about the new safety rules regarding the pandemic crisis of COVID-19 was implemented in a healthcare institution as a strategy to help healthcare workers deal with the increasing uncertainty and complexity that was threatening their work.
+It consisted of three sessions (each with one hour of training) regarding procedures, rules and safety norms.
+The training occurred in May 2020.
+Overall, 291 healthcare workers participated in the study and answered one online questionnaire one week after training completion.
+Findings The results showed that the motivation to transfer had a significant indirect effect on the relationship between colleagues' and supervisors' support and performance and between adaptability and performance.
+Additionally, complementary analyses showed that the mediations depended on the levels of self-efficacy in such a way that the indirect relationships were stronger when self-efficacy was higher.
 Thus, adaptability and support, both from colleagues and the supervisor, are determining factors for knowledge transfer and resultant performance in extreme contexts, such as the COVID-19 pandemic crisis.
-These findings provide support for the role of employee motivation to transfer as a mechanism connecting both perceived support and adaptability to performance outcomes, under extreme working contexts.
-This study, conducted in the middle of the COVID-19 pandemic context - an extreme and uncertain working context – shows the relevance of both job and individual factors to predict employees’ adaptability to such contexts.
+Lastly, the results showed that the most significant predictors of transference were self-efficacy and the motivation to transfer the learned knowledge.
+On the other hand, self-efficacy, peer support and the opportunity to use the knowledge were the most significant predictors of adaptability.
+Practical implications These findings provide support for the role of employee motivation to transfer as a mechanism connecting both perceived support and adaptability to performance outcomes under extreme working contexts.
+Originality/value This study, conducted in the middle of the COVID-19 pandemic context – an extreme and uncertain working context – shows the relevance of both job and individual factors to predict employees' adaptability to such contexts.

 Arbitragem científica: yes